two students walking outside a building on campus

 TA 320 System Design, Assessment, & Evaluation (3)

-This course provides practice in skills to analyze organizational opportunites and evaluates systems using techniques such as flow charts, cause and effect diagrams and others to determine how systems can be utilized to meet organizational challenges.
+This course provides practice in skills to analyze organizational opportunities and evaluates systems using techniques such as flow charts, cause and effect diagrams and others to determine how systems can be utilized to meet organizational challenges.
 The course will cover such topics as systems planning, analysis, design, testing, implementation and maintenance.
 Prerequisite: MA 110, or MA 112, or MA 116, or MA 140.

 TA 330 Safety Analysis & Quality Assurance (3)